Credit System & Basics

 Option B

-There's a subtle but important distinction: a tradeline gets your foot in the door, allowing you to bypass the 'no credit history' hurdle and potentially secure your first primary account.
+There's a subtle but important distinction: a tradeline may help some consumers get past the 'no credit history' hurdle and potentially secure a first primary account.
 Once you have your own accounts, the tradeline supports them, but your own history starts to take precedence for many high-value lenders.
 This balanced view aligns with setting transparent expectations, as no tradeline company can guarantee specific lender approvals or exact score outcomes, which we delve into further when discussing common tradeline misconceptions.

 Who Benefits Most and What Makes a Tradeline Effective?